ShkudW/EntraMail/README.md

 # To check a list of usernames from a file
 Invoke-EntraMail -FilePath "usernames.txt" -DomainName "example.com" -OutputFilePath "results.html"

+# Using the '-StopOnFirstMatch' flag, will stop the script running after finding a valid username.

+# Using the '-StopOnFirstMatch' flag with the '-NamesFilePath' flag, will continue to the next name+surname in the file, after finding a valid name in the first line of the file text.
 ```

 ### Poc: